As previously seen on Wit & Delight

 Editor’s Note: As the days continue to heat up and we move along toward the heart of summer, we’re unearthing (do you get it??) this post penned by Monique Seitz-Davis in 2018.
 Below, you’ll find Monique’s top ten tips for gardening like a pro.
 We hope you find her words helpful and applicable to all your future planting endeavors.
 Have a good weekend folks.

 In my humble opinion, one of life’s greatest rewards is eating a sun-warmed cherry tomato straight off the vine.
 Between the immediate-snack-satisfaction, snappy exterior, and subtly rich flavors, it’s hard to go wrong with such a gratifying experience—especially when you’re the mastermind behind its growth and splendor.
 That said, you can garden all you want with the best of intentions but sometimes things just simply go awry.
-So whether you’re gifted with a green thumb or not, let our gardening tips help you and your plants flourish with fruitful bounty.

 Before you even start planting or planning, you need to know what planting zone you’re located in.
 Planting zones (also known as regions) are largely determined by a geographical area’s climate ranges—so, a state such as Vermont will have an entirely different planting zone than Utah.
 Ultimately, planting zones are intended to help plants thrive and survive, and therefore ensure that gardeners have a bountiful harvest.
 To find out what zone you’re in, visit the USDA’s Plant Hardiness Zone Map.